-Here are a just a few of the more notable activities that take place during Harborfest:
+Here are just a few of the more notable activities that take place during Harborfest:

 The Middlesex County Volunteers Fife & Drams

-On July 3rd, the ensumble that performs dance and folk music from the 17th, 18th, and early 19th century will be strolling between Franklin St. and Washington St.
+The ensemble that performs dance and folk music from the 17th, 18th, and early 19th centuries will be strolling between Franklin St. and Washington St.

 Parade of Light & Fireworks

-On July 2nd, from 9:00 PM to 9:45PM, those at Boston's Inner Harbor, will see fireworks lauched from a barge in Boston's Long Wharf while festively lit boats line the harbor.
+Those near Boston's Inner Harbor will see fireworks launched from a barge in Boston's Long Wharf while festively lit boats line the harbor.

 To find even more free activities, make sure to check our free things to do section.